Hamburger

 The CFC Rules are subdivided according to the income tax rates levied on a foreign subsidiary as follows:

-• When the tax burden on a foreign subsidiary is 30 percent or higher, the CFC Rules are not applicable.
-When the tax burden on a foreign subsidiary is between 20 percent and 30 percent, the CFC Rules are applicable to the domestic corporation if the foreign subsidiary falls into any of certain designated categories, such as a shell company, a cash-box company or a company located in blacklisted country or territory.
+• When the tax burden on a foreign subsidiary is 27 percent (lowered from 30 percent under the 2023 tax reform) or higher, the CFC Rules are not applicable.
+When the tax burden on a foreign subsidiary is between 20 percent and 27 percent, the CFC Rules are applicable to the domestic corporation if the foreign subsidiary falls into any of certain designated categories, such as a shell company, a cash-box company or a company located in blacklisted country or territory.

 • When the tax burden on a foreign subsidiary is under 20 percent, the CFC Rules are applicable to the domestic corporation if the foreign subsidiary does not satisfy certain requirements or if it earns passive income, such as income derived from interest, dividends, securities lending, leases of tangible property or excessive profits compared to capital.